Chart Color Schemes

 Yarrawarrah has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
-These growth rates are applied to all areas for years 2032 to 2041.
-According to these projections, the suburb's population is expected to decline by 80 persons by 2041, while specific age cohorts like the 85 and over group are projected to grow by 86 people.
+Natural growth contributed approximately 56% of overall population gains during recent periods for the Yarrawarrah (SA2).
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Looking ahead, population projections indicate a decline in overall population for the Yarrawarrah (SA2) over the period from Nov 2025 to 2041.
+The area's population is expected to decrease by 80 persons during this time.
+However, specific age cohorts are anticipated to grow, notably the 85 and over age group, which is projected to increase by 86 people.

 Frequently Asked Questions - Population